Adelaide to Auckland: Qantas Brings Back International Connections for South Australia

 Photo: Qantas

-What Strategic Significance does Qantas’ Auckland-Adelaide Route have for South Australia
+Qantas’ Auckland-Adelaide Route for South Australia

 Adelaide Airport currently supports nearly 280 weekly domestic services to over 14 destinations.
 This service enhances Adelaide’s access to global hubs via Auckland, particularly through Qantas’s existing QF3 Auckland–New York link.